rgolder1/jmh/README.md

 The final goal was to create a project that enables comparison of SQL running against different database types.
 By default the project runs against the H2 database.
 H2 is an open source lightweight in-memory database that can be embedded in Java applications, and therefore makes it the first choice for testing against as no extra infrastructure is required.
 However the value comes when benchmarking performance against external running databases.
 In this project I am pulling Postgres, MySQL and SQLServer database docker images, spinning these up in Docker, and hitting directly from the test.
 The project is extensible making it easy to swap in further database types if desired.

-In summary this demonstration project provides a framework for capturing benchmarks to compare the effect on performance of:
+In summary, while the examples provided are trivial, this demonstration project provides a framework for capturing benchmarks to compare the effect on performance of:

 - different database indexes
 - different database types
-- different SELECT statement clauses
+- different SQL statements

 ## A Tour Of The Project

+#### Spring Boot Tests

 The benchmark test classes themselves are annotated with the usual @SpringBootTest / @RunWith(SpringRunner.class) annotations, and each pulls in the TestConfiguration which includes the test annotations such as @EnableJpaRepositories that are used to wire up our Spring components.
 To that end there is a JpaRepository class, and a domain object, defined in src/main/java.
 In these tests we are simulating storing and querying events in the database, and observing the performance of the queries and inserts.

+#### Active Profiles

 The @ActiveProfiles annotation is used to swap in the required database configuration properties.
 For example, setting to @ActiveProfiles("test-postgres") will load the properties from src/test/resources/application-test-postgres.yml

-We also have a number of JMH specific class annotations such as @BenchmarkMode / @State.
-Their usage is well documented in the JMH documentation so I will not cover that here.

-The tests extend the BenchmarkBase abstract class which is responsible for executing the JMH runner, which captures the results on the performance run.
-This class enables properties to be overridden from the src/test/resources/benchmark.properties file, such as the number of warmup iterations, the number of actual test iterations, and the number of concurrent threads to use.
-This is the standard JMH configuration which again is well documented in the JMH documentation.
+#### Dockerised Databases

 By default the tests run against H2, but more interesting is to run against external dockerised databases.
 To this end there are scripts provided to build and start Postgres, MySQL and SQLServer.
 With Docker running, in the root of the project run for example dockerBuildAndStartPostgres.sh.
 This pulls a base Postgres docker image, builds, and starts, inserting an initialistion SQL script that runs when the database starts.
 This script creates the schema and any tables that are required for the test.
 The Dockerfile and SQL scripts for Postgres live under /resources/postgres/.
 Likewise for MySQL, run ./dockerBuildAndStartMySql.sh, and for SQLServer run ./dockerBuildAndStartSqlServer.sh.